magic/test/README.md

 ###### <a name="tests-types"></a> testing types
 types can be compared using [@magic/types](https://github.com/magic/types)

-@magic/types is a richly featured and thoroughly tested type library without dependencies. it is exported from this library for convenience.
+@magic/types is a full featured and thoroughly tested type library without dependencies.

+it is exported from this library for convenience.

 ```javascript
 import { is } from '@magic/test'